mberhault/go-sct/README.md

 - verify SCT signature using the log's public key
 - check the log for inclusion

-`sct.CheckSCTs` returns success when the first valid SCT is encountered, skipping all others.
+`sct.CheckConnectionState` returns success when the first valid SCT is encountered, skipping all others.

 ## Caveats: